GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 This is the case when an extension wants to inject in frames with URLs that have `about:`, `data:`, `blob:`, and `filesystem:` schemes.
-In these cases, the URL will not match the content script's pattern (and, in the case of `about:`, `data:`, and `blob:`, do not even include the parent URL or origin in the URL at all, as in `about:blank` or `data:text/html,<html>Hello, World!</html>`).
+In these cases, the URL will not match the content script's pattern (and, in the case of `about:` and `data:`, do not even include the parent URL or origin in the URL at all, as in `about:blank` or `data:text/html,<html>Hello, World!</html>`).
 However, these frames can still be associated with the creating frame.